chelu/jdal/aop/README.md

 ```

-To To replace a bean in the Spring context globally, we can use the
+To replace a bean in the Spring context globally, we can use the

 ```xml
 <jdal:serializable-proxy>